alexeyoganezov/gemini-localtunnel/README.md

 # gemini-localtunnel

-A plugin for [Gemini](https://gemini-testing.github.io/) that allows standalone Selenium Sever (or another compatible solution) access your local web-server.
+A plugin for [Gemini](https://gemini-testing.github.io/) that allows standalone Selenium Sever _(or another compatible solution like Selenoid)_to access your local web-server.

-Useful for cases when tests can be started from various sources (several CI-agents and developer workstations) that are placed in various networks and behind different NAT/firewalls.
+Useful for cases when tests can be started from various sources (several CI-agents and developer workstations) that are placed in different networks and behind different NATs/firewalls.

-What it really does is:

-- Starts a tunnel via [localtunnel](https://localtunnel.me/)
-- Gets public available URL to your web-server
-- Replaces `rootUrl` in Gemini configuration with the received URL
+Supposed to be used in pair with [gemini-express](https://github.com/Saulis/gemini-express), [gemini-ecstatic](https://github.com/w0rm/gemini-ecstatic) or another solution that starts/stops web-server on test runs.

 ## Installation